 When you’re at home, you wear what’s comfortable, right?

 That’s what you should be thinking about when you pick wardrobe for your in-home session, too.
-Think comfortable with a bit of upscale woven in.

 What Dad should wear for an in-home session